cs-au-dk/jsfix-blog/intro-jsfix.md

 ### Introducing JSFIX
 JSFIX is a tool that automatically migrates your npm application to use a new version of a dependency.
 Unlike tools such as [Dependabot](https://github.com/dependabot) or [Snyk](https://snyk.io/), JSFIX doesn't just modify your package.json to depend on some new version of a dependency, *it also adjusts your code to the new API of the dependency*.
-If we consider the [Example from Lodash](#lodash-example) mentioned above, JSFIX finds all calls to the 64 affected functions, and then transforms those calls to use the `bind` function.
+For the Lodash example above, JSFIX finds all calls to the 64 affected functions, and then transforms those calls to use the `bind` function.

 For example,